+1-440-204-2100

 No.

-Do I have to notify the dispatcher that I am in your parking lot/lobby to conduct e-commerce transactions?
+Do I have to notify the dispatcher that I am in your parking lot or lobby to conduct e-commerce transactions?

-You do not have to but it would be appreciated.
-This will help ensure that your transaction is monitored.
+You do not have to, but notification would be appreciated.
+Notifying dispatch will help ensure that your transaction is monitored.

-This is possible, but will be addressed on a case-by-case basis and will be dependent upon the availability of manpower.
+This is possible, but it will be addressed on a case-by-case basis and will depend upon the availability of manpower.
 It will not be part of the normal procedure for e-commerce activity.

-Will the police check to be sure something is not stolen before I purchase it?
+Will the police check on an item to ensure it’s not stolen before I purchase it?

-This is possible under some rare circumstances, but generally the burden is on you to make the transaction that is in your own best interest.
+Checks are possible under some rare circumstances, but generally, the burden is on you to make the transaction in your best interest.
 The police department cannot be held liable for guaranteeing an item is not stolen before you purchase it.

 Are there any other restrictions or information I should know about?

-• CCW permit holder are NOT PERMITTED to bring weapons into our facility.
+• CCW permit holders are NOT PERMITTED to bring weapons into our facility.

-• The legal sale of firearms or other weapons will NOT be permitted on police department property.
+• The legal sale of firearms or other weapons is prohibited on police department property.

-• We offer no other service associated with the transaction, like notary services, counting/verifying money amounts, checking for fake/counterfeit money, etc.
+• We offer no other services associated with the transaction, such as notary services, counting/verifying money amounts, checking for fake/counterfeit money, etc.

 • You are discouraged from loitering in the department parking lot or lobby for unnecessary lengths of time.